alphagov/govuk-developer-docs/source/manual/emergency-publishing.html.md

 <a name="clear-template-cache"></a>
 ### Clear caching in frontend, static and whitehall-frontend

-1) Run the fabric task to clear the application template cache for frontend and
+1) Run the Fabric task to clear the application template cache for frontend and
 static:

 ```